PtFEM/PtFEM.jl/README.md

 ##Access to CSoM models

 These are (some of) the programs as described in "Programming the Finite Element Method" by I M Smith and D V Griffiths.
-The package should probably be called PtFEM, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself).
+The package should probably be called PtFEM.jl, but for now I have always related them to Colorado School of Mines (being a mining engineer from Delft University myself), hence [CSoM.jl](https://github.com/goedman/CSoM.jl).

-Initial focus is on chapters 4 to 6 to figure out how to structure the programs.
-For inspiration I'm looking of course at the PtFEM book but also a bit at deal.II and (to a lesser extent) FEniCS.
+Initial focus is on chapters 4 to 6 in order to figure out how to best structure the programs.
+For inspiration I'm looking of course at the PtFEM book but also a bit at [deal.II](http://dealii.org) and (to a lesser extent) [FEniCS](https://fenicsproject.org).

-For now 'basic' functions are in the src/CSoM directory, computational flow 'templates' are in src/Chapxx directories.
-The idea of the templates is that they can be used to quickly set up similar models, e.g. 3D beams.
+All 'basic' functions are in the src/CSoM directory while higher level computational flow 'templates' are in src/Chapxx directories.
+The idea of the templates is that they can be used to quickly set up similar models, e.g. 3D beams (see the Beams examples in CSoM).

-Once the structure is decided the basic functions will be reviewed for better approaches in Julia vs. the current Fortran flavor.
+Once the structure has been decided upon the basic functions will be reviewed for better approaches in [Julia](http://julialang.org) vs. the current Fortran flavor.

+Lots of other great development work related to solving partial differentiel equiations is done in Julia packages, e.g. [ApproxFun.jl](https://github.com/JuliaApproximation/ApproxFun.jl), [DifferentialEquations.jl](https://github.com/JuliaDiffEq/DifferentialEquations.jl), [JuliaFEM.jl](http://www.juliafem.org), [JuaFEM.jl](https://github.com/KristofferC/JuAFEM.jl) to name a few.

+Also note the NMfE.jl package, which contains the programs in the book "Numerical Methods for Engineers" by the same authors.
+NMfE is a great introduction to PtFEM.
+In particular, examples/ch07 directory of NMfE.jl contains some very interesting Symata.jl based introductory examples of applying the method of weighted residuals (MRW).

 Currently mostly being tested on Julia v0.5.
-Some testing is happening on 0.6

-No timeline is set when this work in progress will be finished.
+Some testing is happening on 0.6 No timeline is set when this work in progress will be finished.

-Lots of other great stuff related to solving partial differentiel equiations is done in Julia packages, e.g. ApproxFun.jl, DifferentialEquations.jl, JuliaFem.jl, JuaFEM.jl to name a few.

-Also note the NMfE.jl package, which contains the programs in the book "Numerical Methods for Engineers" by the same authors.
-In particular, Chapter 7 contains some Symata.jl based examples of applying the method of weighted residuals (MRW).

 Rob J Goedman
 January 2017